Frequently Asked Questions | Insurance, Repairability of Rock Chips, and Common Auto Glass Features:

 Attached here, is a document we put together to help you better understand what is considered “repairable” and the options you can pursue.

 Windshields range in shape, size, tint, and features.
 Some vehicles that are the same year, make, and model have many windshield options.
 See below for the common windshield features and tips for identifying if you have them.
 These features include rain sensors; heated windshields; third visors; shade bands; electrochromic mirrors; heads up displays (HUD); lane departure warning systems; and solar controlled glass.

-A rain sensor is a feature on many modern vehicles.
+A rain sensor is a feature found on many modern vehicles.
 It is a device attached to the windshield that detects water or snow on your glass.
 This allows your vehicle to turn on and adjust your wipers automatically for you in different types of weather.
 If you are unsure, you can know because if you have a rain sensor, when it begins to rain, your wipers will turn on automatically.
-Rain sensors consist of an infrared light set at a 45 degree angle to a clear portion of the glass.
+Rain sensors consist of an infrared light set at a 45-degree angle to a clear portion of the glass.
 The “sensor” is a photodiode that sits across from the infrared LED.
 It measures the extent that light has been reflected versus refracted.
 When water rests on the glass, it reduces the amount of light reflected and the sensor identifies the difference.
 Therefore allowing your vehicle to know if there is water on the glass and how much.

 Lane departure warning systems (LDWS) will notify you when you are drifting between lanes without using your signal light.
 It uses a camera attached to the windshield to function.
 It may beep, vibrate, show a picture on your navigation system, and/or light up an indicator.

 Forward Collision Alert System